StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 See [SRB2 Wiki/Source code compiling](http://wiki.srb2.org/wiki/Source_code_compiling)

 **ALTERNATIVES**
 - You can check out the releases page!
-These include appimages and .exe files, both for Linux and Windows users, respectively.
-Wine also exists, so if you're into that, .exe files work for you too I guess.
+These include console scripts and .exe files, both for Linux and Windows users, respectively.
+AppImage will also come soon, but Wine also exists, so if you're into that type of thing, .exe files will work for you too I guess.
 - You can also Cross-Compile Between Different Operating Systems too!
 - You could also ask a friend to do it for you too, friends are the best after all.